well-typed/hs-bindgen-tutorial-nix/readme.md

 };
 ```

+The [overlay provided by the upstream Nix Flake](https://github.com/dschrempf/hs-bindgen-flake/blob/main/nix/overlay/default.nix) adds `hs-bindgen` relevant
+packages to the Haskell package sets (i.e., `haskell.packages.ghc*`).
+In
+particular, it also adds [`libclang-bindings`](https://github.com/well-typed/libclang), which is not yet available on
+Hackage nor in Nixpkgs.
+The overlay also provides the `hs-bindgen-cli` as well
+as `hsBindgenHook` packages.

 Interestingly, [`hsBindgenHook`](#hs-bindgen-hook) picks up `libpcap`, which is defined as a
 dependency in the Cabal file.
 Enter the development shell